naemazam/Student-Information-System/README.md

 # Student-Information-System

-A student information system, student management system, school administration software or student administration system is a management information system for education establishments used to manage student data
+A student information system, student management system, school administration software or student administration system is a management information system for education establishments used to manage student data.

+Student Information System with build-in Database System.
+No need to Install Other software or Configuration.
+It's a all-in-one Secure Software.

 [![MasterHead](img/im.PNG)]()